WilliamQf-AI/LibreOfficeKit_WASM/README.md

-# Macro LOK
+# LOK WASM

-This is a private project that forks LibreOffice to provide functionality and fixes that don't fit in [the upstream project](https://github.com/LibreOffice/core).
+This is a public project that forks LibreOffice to provide functionality and fixes that don't fit in [the upstream project](https://github.com/LibreOffice/core).

+It also provides a simple to setup environment for working on LOK as a WASM-based app.
+This was originally developed for [Macro](https://macro.com) and released to the public on 18 Feb 2024.

-This upstream changes are open sourced under the [Mozilla Public License 2.0](LICENSE), newly added files are considered proprietary.
+All changes are open sourced under the [Mozilla Public License 2.0](LICENSE).

 This project is not a part of the official LibreOffice project, nor endorsed by the Document Foundation.